-How to Build a Modern-Style Doghouse
+How to Install a Brick Walkway

 Remove all the existing end pavers.
 This is a good time to cut back any plants or roots that might get in your way.

 When the path is clear of any end pavers, mark the outline of the new path you want with ground marking paint.
 To achieve a consistent look for the path, measure the desired width and mark the other side as well (Image 1).

 Next, the loose rock must be removed.
 A transfer shovel works great.
 You can also use a mattock head pick to remove any roots that may have made their way into the path.

 The soil that's been turned up from all the digging needs to be tamped (Image 2).
 Fill in any indentations with extra soil, then tamp the soil again.